 If the parties reach a resolution through the informal resolution process, and the Title IX Coordinator agrees that the resolution is not clearly unreasonable, the Title IX Coordinator will reduce the terms of the agreed resolution to writing and present the resolution to the parties for their written signature.
 Once both parties and the Title IX Coordinator sign the resolution, the resolution is final, and the allegations addressed by the resolution are considered resolved and will not be subject to further investigation, adjudication, remediation, or discipline by Goldfarb, except as otherwise provided in the resolution itself, absent a showing that a party induced the resolution by fraud, misrepresentation, or other misconduct or where required to avoid a manifest injustice to either party or to Goldfarb.
-Notwithstanding the forgoing if the form of informal resolution is Administrative Adjudication as specified in Section XVII.B, there shall not be a an agreed resolution and conclude the informal resolution process, subject only to any right of appeal.
+Notwithstanding the forgoing if the form of informal resolution is Administrative Adjudication as specified in Section XVII.B, there shall not be a an agreed resolution requiring the parties' signatures; instead, the determination issued by the administrative officer shall serve as the resolution and conclude the informal resolution process, subject only to any right of appeal.
 With the exception of a resolution resulting from the Administrative Adjudication process specified in Section XVII.B, all other forms of informal resolution pursuant to this Section XXIII are not subject to appeal.